Overpartitions with repeated smallest non-overlined part: Introduction

 and

 \\

 The paper is organized as follows.
-In Section \sect{secresults}, we state our main results concerning the generating functions for the overpartition classes described previously in the introduction.
+In Section \sect{secresults}, we state our main results concerning the generating functions for the classes of overpartition described previously in the introduction.
 Section \sect{secproofs} contains proofs of the results stated in Section \sect{secresults}.
-Lastly, we present some corollaries which are of interest in their own right. \\
+In Section \ref{sec:secappl}, we present some corollaries which are of interest in their own right.
+Finally, in Section \ref{sec:secconclusions}, we discuss some open questions arising from our work.